 Who knew the topic of legal holds is so engaging?
-Articles about legal and litigation holds turn out to be some of our most popular reads.
+Articles about litigation holds turn out to be some of our most popular reads.
 We’ve written in the past about litigation hold triggers and the duty to preserve evidence as well as the privileged nature of legal hold communications.
 But, a lawyer’s duty to prevent evidence destruction does not end by hitting send on a legal hold email.
 Both in-house and outside counsel are responsible for overseeing the implementation of and compliance with legal holds.

 Law Firm Lawyers: “Oral Litigation Holds” are Probably Insufficient